12 female-directed films to watch

 Jordana Spiro is fresh out the gate with her first feature, a 2018 Sundance debut.
 She wrote Night Comes On with Angelica Nwandu, founder of The Shade Room, for the Insta fans out there!
 This movie is about Angel, a teenager recently released from a juvenile detention center, who journeys to confront her father, a man who went un-convicted for the murder of Angel’s mother.
 The story sounds heavy, and it is, but Jordana is directing it with a lighter touch and a deep-seated compassion.
 She cast Dominique Fishback, a star that brings her effervescence and natural tenderness.
 Picture shots of long quiet bus rides across Pennsylvania and lots of dreamy, detailed close ups.
 Jordana is talented, so let’s hop on board people.
 Watch her short film “Skin” for more proof!

 Buckle your seat belts for High Life, directed by Claire Denis, the queen of all queens.
-You can prepare by watching Beau Travail, another brilliant movie of hers, in advance of her latest one that got scooped up by A24 and will hit theatres in April 2019.
+You can prepare by watching Beau Travail, another brilliant movie of hers, in advance of her latest one that got scooped up by A24 and will hit theaters in April 2019.
 High Life played at TIFF and NYFF in 2018, and it. is. epic.
 Plus it has Andre 3000???
-If you watch Claire’s work, you will realise that everyone, including men directing movies, just wish they were her.
+If you watch Claire’s work, you will realize that everyone, including men directing movies, just wish they were her.
 But they’re not, so they just screenshot her work for their lookbooks and try anyways.
 She is French.
 She is badass.
 She is truly a legend.

 - female directors